-Accident Guide in MissouriCompare Car Insurance Rates in 3 Easy Steps
+Accident Guide in MissouriCompare Car Insurance Rates in 3 Steps

 For most accidents, you won't have to file an accident report.
 Instead, you'll just contact your insurance company.
 However, there are certain occasions where you will have to file an accident report with the DMV yourself.
 If all of the following are true, you should download a copy of a Missouri Accident Report:

-- It has been less than one year since the accident (you should try to report the accident within 30 days to avoid penalties)
+- It has been less than one year since the accident.

 Accidents can be traumatizing events, but don't let the stress of it cause you to break the law.
 Missouri has a set procedure drivers must follow in the event of an accident.